 (5) A pharmaceutical chemist shall not sell or supply methadone or buprenorphine otherwise than in accordance with such conditions and restrictions as are specified.

-(6) An authorisation issued under these regulations prior to 1 October 1980 is valid until it is revoked by the Commissioner of Health or until it expires whichever first occurs.
+(6) An authorisation issued under these regulations prior to 1 October 1980 is valid until it is revoked by the CEO or until it expires whichever first occurs.

 [Regulation 51E inserted in Gazette 29 Aug 1980 p.
 3029; amended in Gazette 29 Jun 1984 p.
 1784; 12 Apr 1991 p.
 1609; 25 Jun 1993 p.
 3085; 26 May 1994 p.
 2201; 19 Mar 1996 p.
 1230; 14 Aug 2001 p.
-4253.]
+4253; 15 Dec 2006 p.
+5630.]

 51F.
-Treatment not to exceed 60 days unless authorised by Commissioner of Health
+Treatment not to exceed 60 days unless authorised by CEO

-(1) A medical practitioner shall not write, issue or authorise a prescription or document prescribing the use, sale or supply of a poison included in Schedule 8, or supply a poison included in Schedule 8, for the treatment of a person, other than a drug addict, for a period in excess of 60 days, or for periods that in the aggregate over the preceding 12 months exceed 60 days, or for a course of treatment exceeding 60 days, unless he has first obtained written authorisation to do so from the Commissioner of Health.
+(1) A medical practitioner shall not write, issue or authorise a prescription or document prescribing the use, sale or supply of a poison included in Schedule 8, or supply a poison included in Schedule 8, for the treatment of a person, other than a drug addict, for a period in excess of 60 days, or for periods that in the aggregate over the preceding 12 months exceed 60 days, or for a course of treatment exceeding 60 days, unless he has first obtained written authorisation to do so from the CEO.

 (2) Where a medical practitioner has written, issued or authorised a prescription or document prescribing the use, sale or supply of a poison included in Schedule 8, for the treatment of a person other than a drug addict, or supplied a poison included in Schedule 8 for the treatment of a person, other than a drug addict, for a period of 60 days, or for periods that in the aggregate over the preceding 12 months exceed 60 days, or for a course of treatment exceeding 60 days, the medical practitioner shall not thereafter write, issue or authorise a prescription or document prescribing the use, sale or supply of a poison included in Schedule 8 in relation to that person or supply a poison included in Schedule 8 in relation to that person unless —

-(a) the medical practitioner has first obtained written authorisation under this regulation to do so from the Commissioner of Health; or
+(a) the medical practitioner has first obtained written authorisation under this regulation to do so from the CEO; or

-(b) the Commissioner of Health has issued an authorisation under this regulation to do so in relation to that person and the authorisation is current.
+(b) the CEO has issued an authorisation under this regulation to do so in relation to that person and the authorisation is current.

 (3) Notwithstanding any authorisation referred to in subregulation (1) or (2) a medical practitioner shall not write, issue or authorise a prescription or document prescribing the use, sale or supply of methadone or buprenorphine for the treatment of a person or supply methadone or buprenorphine for the treatment of a person except for a person suffering from intractable pain arising from a condition of health other than addiction to drugs.

-(4) In any authorisation issued for the purposes of subregulation (1) or (2) given with respect to a particular person the Commissioner of Health may specify that any one or more of the conditions and restrictions set out below apply, namely —
+(4) In any authorisation issued for the purposes of subregulation (1) or (2) given with respect to a particular person the CEO may specify that any one or more of the conditions and restrictions set out below apply, namely —

 (a) that the prescription be issued by or the treatment be administered by a specified medical practitioner;